-I am an assistant professor (RTD/b) at the University of L’Aquila, Italy.
+I am a tenure track assistant professor (RTD/b) at the University of L’Aquila, Italy.
 I obtained a Ph.D. in Computer Science from the University of Jena, Germany.
 I was a postdoctoral researcher at Polytechnic University of Bari and the University of L’Aquila.
-My research interests include Computer Networks, Semantic Web, Recommender Systems, and Machine Learning.
-Recently, I have been working to develop recommender systems in Software Engineering for mining open source code repositories.
+My research interests include Recommender Systems, Mining Software Repositories, and Machine Learning.
+Recently, I have been working to develop recommender systems for Software Engineering, mining open source code repositories to support software programmers.

 - Mining Software Repositories.
 Open-source software (OSS) forges, such as GitHub or Maven, offer many software projects that deliver stable and well-documented products.
 Most OSS forges typically sustain vibrant user and expert communities which in turn provide decent support, both for answering user questions and repairing reported software bugs.
 Moreover, OSS platforms are also an essential source of consultation for developers in their daily development tasks.
-Code reusing is an intrinsic feature of OSS, and developing new software by leveraging existing open source components allows one to considerably reduce their development effort.
 We have conceptualized techniques and tools to assist developers in their programming tasks.

 - Machine Learning and Deep Learning.
 The proliferation of disruptive Machine Learning (ML) and especially Deep Learning (DL) algorithms has enabled a plethora of applications across several domains.
 Such techniques work on the basis of complex artificial neural networks, which are capable of effectively learning from data by means of a large number of parameters distributed in different network layers.
-In this way, they are able to simulate humans' cognitive functions, aiming to acquire real-world knowledge autonomously.
-ML/DL techniques are an advanced paradigm that brings in substantial improvement in performance compared to conventional learning algorithms.
 We have successfully studied and deployed various Machine Learning techniques in Software Engineering and other domains.

 Office hours (for receiving students):